overwolf/ow-electron-packages-types/docs/recorder/recorder.md

 ### Capture Audio / Video

-- Capture video from a specific display device or the running game directly.
+- Capture video from a specific display device or capture from a running game.
 - Capture any audio input or output device, such as speakers, a microphone, or the game sound alone.
 - Split capture into separate video files on-demand or using a timer.
 - Multiple audio and video encoders supported.